The beginning of your journey.

 Once detox and treatment are over, your recovery isn’t over.
-In fact, it’s just beginning!
-And, these first days of recovery, once treatment concludes, are the riskiest.
-Unfortunately, most individuals who seek treatment for addiction relapse in the beginning days of their recovery journey.
+It’s just beginning!
+And, these first days of recovery, once treatment concludes, are the riskiest — unfortunately, most individuals who seek treatment for addiction relapse in the beginning days of their recovery journey.
 And, sadly, these first initial days are when the majority of overdose deaths occur.
-So, to prevent relapse and continue with recovery, it’s suggested that treatment efforts continue after detox and the initial treatment program.
+So, to prevent relapse and continue with recovery, it’s suggested that treatment efforts continue after detox from alcohol, heroin, cocaine or other addictive drugs, and the initial treatment program.
 Here at Mountainview Recovery, individuals who have completed the initial partial hospitalization program are welcome to continue with treatment by enrolling in the Intensive Outpatient Program.

 When individuals are no longer spending most of their day in treatment but still getting outside help with recovery, it’s known as aftercare.